 So now that you’re ready to get rid of any harmful conventional cleaning products, you need to know how to find them.
 First off, become a smart label reader.
 Check the ingredient list before you buy anything, and steer clear of products with VOCs, fragrance, irritants and flammable ingredients.
 Also, be sure to keep in mind that terms like “green” or “natural” are not regulated, so you shouldn’t assume something is safe if it’s advertised that way.
 The best philosophy is just to keep things simple: a few basic ingredients, like fragrance-free soap, borax (aka sodium tetraborate, which is a white powdery mineral that can be used to get rid of stains, mold, and mildew), baking soda, vinegar, and lemon juice, can do the job just as well as those dangerous compounds.

 A few more tips: No matter what you use, make sure to keep the area well-ventilated when you’re cleaning inside.
-You can either replace each conventional product as you finish it, or do a full house detox in the WellBe Spark Health Program!
-With the latter, you’ll get it all done at once and have the opportunity to ask questions and get guidance on the products you have.
+You can either replace each conventional product as you finish it, or do a full house detox using the WellBe Non-Toxic Product Lists!

 All-Natural DIY Cleaning Products for your Home